 When you think about our world today, what comes to mind?
-Are you filled with anxiety, guilt, uncertainty, remorse, faith?
+Are you filled with anxiety, anger, fear, doubt?
 We are all without a doubt faced with a flood of emotions that characteristically pull us into one direction with higher precedence over another.
 Whether that is fear or facing our truth, a seer of opportunity or loss depends a great deal on our ability to mitigate our thoughts and actions as we move forward.

 It is often through the toughest of times are we allowed to reflect and grasp how we are perceived, add value or can be of higher service to a community, cause or vision.
 It is through these times; we have the opportunity to see what our actions have brought us and where we still have a chance to improve if not significantly overhaul in mindset and perception.